-If you're a collector of vintage Grace Livingston Hill books, you may not realize that she published five books under another name—Marcia Macdonald.
+If you're a collector of vintage Grace Livingston Hill books, you may not realize that she published several books under another name—Marcia Macdonald.

 Before the internet made things easy for collectors, these books often went overlooked in their J.B.
 Lippincott first editions.
+As you can see below, The White Lady's first edition lists only Marcia Macdonald.
 Early reprints by Grosset & Dunlap list both names, with either Marcia's or Grace's name in parentheses as you can see in the dust jacket from Found Treasure.
 As time went on, later reprints simply listed Grace Livingston Hill as the author to avoid confusion.

 In case you didn't know, Marcia Macdonald is the maiden name of Grace's mother.
-Surely this was a loving tribute to her author-mother's memory.
+Surely this was a loving tribute to her author-mother who passed away a few years earlier in 1924.
 If you've never read one of the books she wrote, look for Mrs. C.M.
 Livingston, the name she used on her own literary works.
-You can read more about her and take a look at her books herehere.
+You can read more about her and take a look at her books on this page.

 The Honor Girl

 The White Lady

 There are a few reasons for this series of books.

 Grace's publisher considered these stories more suited to a younger audience—still good enough to publish, but not for the audience her publisher counted on for regular readership.
 The books were contracted as "novels for girls" by J.B.
 Lippincott Company to be published under the name Marcia Macdonald.
 GLH readers would have no reason to wonder why the style and content had suddenly become simpler in these books.